-• Close a notebook window - A notebook window can be closed using the or the key combination Crtl+Q. This closes all notebook windows; users will have the option of closing OMC also.
+• Export text - The text inside a document can be exported to a text or the key combination Crtl+Q. This closes all notebook windows; users will have the option of closing OMC also.
 OMC will not automatically shutdown because other programs may still use it.
 Evaluating the command quit() has the same result as exiting OMNotebook.